reenl/stack-zf2/README.md

 ## Practical use?

 A number of things including:
-- Gracefully migrate from Zend Framework to Symfony or the other way around, using stack/url-map.
+- Gracefully migrate from Zend Framework to Symfony or the other way around.
 - Ability to use (hopefully all) the stack middlewares.
 - Easy to write test cases, just forge a Symfony Request and get a Symfony Response back.